george-hawkins/arf-drone/pixhawk-setup.md

 <img width="256" src="images/mission-planner/accel/flat.jpg"> <img height="189.5" src="images/mission-planner/accel/left.jpg"> <img height="189.5" src="images/mission-planner/accel/right.jpg">
 <img width="256" src="images/mission-planner/accel/nose.jpg"> <img width="256" src="images/mission-planner/accel/tail.jpg"> <img width="256" src="images/mission-planner/accel/back.jpg">

 As instructed you have to place you system in turn flat, on its left, right, nose, tail and back, pressing a key after each step.
-Each time I tried this I eventually got the message "3D Accel calibration needed" at some point in the process - I had to look at the [source code](https://github.com/ArduPilot/ardupilot/blob/126296b/libraries/AP_Arming/AP_Arming.cpp#L192) to detemine if this really was an error, it is - a critical one indicating that the calibration has failed.
+Each time I tried this I eventually got the message "3D Accel calibration needed" at some point in the process - I had to look at the [source code](https://github.com/ArduPilot/ardupilot/blob/126296b/libraries/AP_Arming/AP_Arming.cpp#L192) to detemine if this really is an error, it is - a critical one indicating that the calibration has failed.
 I just restarted and restarted this step, trying to make the transition between steps - left side to right side etc. - as smooth as possible until eventually the calibration completed without error.

 Note: once you've calibrated the accelerometer once recalibrating always goes much smoother.
 I.e. calibrating at this point means that any subsequent recalibration, once all the components are mounted in their final position, will go much smoother.
 Doing the equivalent of a factory reset (switching back and forward between another firmware, e.g. PX4 or an Ardupilot firmware for a different vehicle type, or doing a [parameter reset](http://ardupilot.org/copter/docs/common-parameter-reset.html)) will undo this affect.

 ### Compass calibration

 This is kind of a hard one to explain - you're probably best off watching the [compass calibration video](https://www.youtube.com/watch?v=DmsueBS0J3E) that they link to.
 Essentially you want to completely rotate your Pixhawk about its x, y and z axes.
-If you're connected via USB then the longer and more flexible your USB cable the easier this will be.
+The longer and more flexible your USB cable the easier this will be.
 As we'll see much later you can also connect to your ground control application wirelessly - which makes this kind of thing easier.
 In the video the presenter rotates the craft quite slowly in a fixed order.
 You don't have to be quite so disciplined - you can even just rotate your craft every which way, the calibration logic doesn't care what order the data points come in and won't give up recording data points until it's satisfied that it's got what it needs, i.e. you've rotated the craft into every position of interest.
-Having said that you'll be quicker consciously rotating the craft through 360&deg; for each axis, but the order of the axes isn't important and you'll probably find you generate enough data points after rotating about just two axes.
+Having said that you'll be quicker consciously rotating the craft through 360&deg; for each axis, but the order of the axes isn't important and you may find you generate enough data points after rotating about just two axes.

 If you're interested in what's going on here Adafruit have a nice tutorial on the electronics involved and this calibration step equates to what they cover in the [magnetometer calibration section](https://learn.adafruit.com/ahrs-for-adafruits-9-dof-10-dof-breakout?view=all#magnetometer-calibration).